 Emerson On Hurumzi Hotel

 Emerson on Hurumzi Hotel is my personal favorite.
-It’s a converted townhouse right in the heart of old Stone Town with a roof terrace, from where you can look out over the higgledy-piggledy roofs of the city all the way to the ocean.
+It’s a converted townhouse right in the heart of old Stone Town with a roof terrace, from which you can look out over the higgledy-piggledy roofs of the city all the way to the ocean.
 Superb personal service and gorgeous interior design.

 Breezes Beach Club